havihavish/FallCatcher/README.md

+# Fall Catcher
-# Automated fall detection and mitigation with wearables
+## Automated Fall Detection and Mitigation with Wearables